wmo-im/wis2box-training/documentation/docs/practical-sessions/wis2box-introduction.md

 To demonstrate how the WIS2box can publish WIS2 data we will manually ingest some data from the command line:

-In your SSH-client window make sure you are in the ~/wis2box-1.0b3 directory and login to the **wis2box-management** container as follows:
+In your SSH client window, ensure you are in the `~/wis2box-1.0b3` directory and login to the **wis2box-management** container as follows:

 ```bash
 cd ~/wis2box-1.0b3/